ananth0012345/POPL-Project-Group-11-/README.md

 ![cimage-2](/images/rc4_rust.jpg)

 ### Comparitive Analysis
 Justify the results regarding why Rust exhibited better performance in the majority of benchmark tests conducted.
-We will analyze how Rust manages memory safety in comparison to C by conducting a comparative analysis of code snippets that provide similar functionalities,  ** as suggested by Prof. Kunal Korgaonkar during Milestone 1 **.
+We will analyze how Rust manages memory safety in comparison to C by conducting a comparative analysis of code snippets that provide similar functionalities, **as suggested by Prof. Kunal Korgaonkar during Milestone 1 **

 #### C Code: